xioTechnologies/Human-Harp-Player/README.md

 Test App
 --------

 The Human Harp Player Test App is a cross-platform application for visualising measurement data (distance, velocity, azimuth, elevation and angular rate) in real-time using [Processing](http://www.processing.org/).
 Messages from the Player ("Reset", "Zero", "Sleep", "Firmware: vX.X") are displayed in the output console.
+Clicking the window sends a 'zero' command.

 <img src="https://raw.githubusercontent.com/xioTechnologies/Human-Harp-Player/master/Test%20App/Screenshot.png"/>